ResursBank/ecom2/README.md

 ## [Widget] ReadMore

 * *src/Module/PaymentMethod/Widget/ReadMore* (widget PHP class)
+* *src/Module/Widget/ReadMore/Js* (widget JS PHP class)
 * *src/Module/PaymentMethod/Widget/read-more.phtml* (HTML template)
 * *src/Module/PaymentMethod/Widget/read-more.css* (stylesheet)

 This widget will render a link which, when clicked, will display a modal window with information about a payment method.

-The widget HTML contains some inline JavaScript to toggle modal visibility.
+The widget includes Javascript which is used to toggle the visibility of the information iframe.

 ```php
 <?php